 - Visit your dentist for regular check-ups and professional cleanings; this is the best way to make sure you are maintaining good oral hygiene and to check the status of your dental restoration.

-There are advantages and disadvantages of both dental bridges treatments.
-Let us help you understand Dental bridge Vs Dental implants viz a viz:
+There are advantages and disadvantages of both dental bridge treatments:

 - It is easier to keep your oral cavity healthy with an implant.
 Dental bridges require at least three crowns to be connected to fill the space of the missing tooth.
 This design is challenging when brushing your teeth and especially flossing, so additional oral hygiene instructions and meticulous home care are necessary.